-At the June 10, 2022, Audit, Finance & Administration Committee Meeting, the Committee postponed this item for review at the June 24, 2022 Board meeting.
+The Audit, Finance and Administration Committee recommended this item for approval at the June 10, 2022 meeting.

-Management recommends that the Board of Commissioners approve a request to incorporate revisions to the Collected Board Policies of the Bi-State Development Agency of the Missouri-Illinois Metropolitan District, Chapter 50 as shown in the attached proposal.
+The Audit, Finance and Administration Committee recommends that the Board of Commissioners approve a request to incorporate revisions to the Collected Board Policies of the Bi-State Development Agency of the Missouri-Illinois Metropolitan District, Chapter 50 as shown in the attached proposal.
 In addition, it is requested that the Chair of the Board of Commissioners designate that the proposed revision to Board Policies, Chapter 50 - Purchasing, not be tabled pursuant to Article VI (D) of the Board Policies, as it is in the best interest of the Agency that these revised Board Policies be approved at the Board Meeting on June 24, 2022.